 - 10 points for Maintenance funds

-Perhaps, for scoring 50 points for the CoS, the sponsor needs to obtain an endorsement for the Tier 2 Sportsperson visa applicant you from the appropriate governing body.
+For scoring fifty points for the CoS, the sponsor needs to obtain an endorsement for the Tier 2 Sportsperson visa applicant you from the appropriate governing body.
 Moreover, the endorsement needs to confirm that:

 - the applicant is internationally established as a player or coach at the highest level